tomwhartung/a_week_in_the_life/tomh/0-fresh_results/personalityprobe.com/results.md

-# tomh/personalityprobe.com/results/results.md
+# tomh/personalityprobe.com/results.md

-Results from the 300-question quiz at personalityprobe.com
+This file contains my results from the 300-question quiz at [personalityprobe.com](personalityprobe.com).

 - Taken 8/15/2025
-- Each page has 10 questions that all cover the same facet
+- Each page has 10 questions that all cover the same facet, which kinda sucks
   - It lists the facet at the top of the page, which is not the best way to do things
   - It appeared that it presented the factors (and possibly the facets) in alphabetical order
 - Site gave several errors, but reloading the page allowed me to continue working my way through
 - The results appear to be reasonably consistent with both my prior results and my self-perception

+**The questionnaire at [personalityassessor.com](personalityassessor.com) was much more friendly!**

+# Content of the Questionnaire

+There are 300 questions, broken down as follows:

+- 5 factors with 6 facets each = 30 total facets
+- 10 questions for each of these 30 facets = 300 questions
+- Each question gets a score of 1-5

 # Summary of Results